 A mental disorder that affects the way your brain functions – This is ADHD.
 It is a psychiatric disorder that is prevalent amongst babies and children.
 When it is seen in adults, late onset ADHD functions differently.
 A lot of people think that you must exhibit symptoms in childhood if you are experiencing ADHD in adulthood.
 This is not necessarily true; many people suffer from late onset ADHD when their childhood brain was completely unaffected.
-It is often assumed that the two, automatically have a correlation, but sometimes this isn’t the case.
-A study published in JAMA Psychiatry in July of 2016 shows, late onset is actually the most common form of ADHD, even including those cases seen in children.
+It is often assumed that the two automatically have a correlation, but sometimes this isn’t the case.
+As a study published by JAMA Psychiatry in July of 2016 shows, late onset is actually the most common form of ADHD, even including those cases seen in children.

 A current study from this year published in Medicine & Science in Sports & Exercise reveals that a simple 20-min period of exercise can significantly improve the symptoms for those who are experiencing late onset ADHD.
-This boost received from the exercise can significantly jump start motivation to complete tasks, provide much-needed energy, and diminish most harmful negative emotions.
+This boost received from the exercise can significantly jump start motivation to complete tasks, provide much needed energy, and diminish most harmful negative emotions.
 Developing a new hobby can also provide some improvement with ADHD symptoms.
-Completely immersing yourself in something new can prove to be a great distraction and a way to allow yourself to focus on one thing at a time.
+Completely immersing yourself into something new can prove to be a great distraction and a way to allow yourself to focus on one thing at a time.

 Reach Out to Someone